Rugby union in New Zealand: Governance

-The New Zealand Rugby Union (NZRU) is responsible for rugby in the country.
+The New Zealand Rugby (NZR) is responsible for rugby in the country.
 The NZRU was formed in 1892 as the New Zealand Rugby Football Union with the original representation of seven unions though there was the original significant absence of Canterbury, Otago and Southland.
 The NZRFU joined the IRFB in 1949.
 There are 26 member unions within New Zealand.
 Every province also has its own union.
 In late 2005, New Zealand won the right to host the 2011 World Cup.

 National teams

 All Blacks

 New Zealand, commonly referred to as the All Blacks, are the most successful team in international rugby.
-They have a positive winning record against all Test nations, and have a win record of over 74% The first All Blacks Test match was played against Australia at Sydney Cricket Ground on 15 August 1903.
+They have a positive winning record against all Test nations, and have a win record of over 74%.
+The first All Blacks Test match was played against Australia at Sydney Cricket Ground on 15 August 1903.
 New Zealand won 22 - 3, with The Sydney Morning Herald saying, 'The present New Zealand team have shown form so far in advance of every fifteen opposed to them that it seems almost impossible for Australia to put a side into the field with any hope of victory...'.

 The All Blacks were winners of the inaugural Rugby World Cup in 1987 and were runners-up in 1995.
 The All Blacks were the only team to have reached the semi-final stage at every World Cup until the 2007 World Cup where they were defeated 20-18 by France in the quarter-finals.
 New Zealand won its second Rugby World Cup on home soil in 2011.
 In 2015 New Zealand became the first country to win back to back Rugby World Cups beating Australia 34-17 in the final played at Twickenham on 31 October.
-New Zealand is the only country to have never lost a Rugby World Cup pool game.
 The All Blacks dominate the list of winners of the World Rugby Men's 15s Player of the Year, with ten wins and is the only nation with players winning the award multiple times, Richie McCaw (2006, 2009 and 2010), Dan Carter (2005, 2012 and 2015) and Beauden Barrett (2016 and 2017).